DataBiosphere/toil/docs/running.rst

 .. _runningDetail:

-Running a Toil Pipeline in Detail
+Running a Toil pipeline in detail
 ---------------------------------

 For a detailed example and explanation, we'll walk through running a pipeline